Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Not automatically entitled to:

-It is very normal for people to compare numbers with friends and feel robbed.
-Different awards, tenure, role level, and contract terms can produce very different outcomes.
+It's normal for people to compare numbers with friends and feel robbed.
+Different awards, tenure, role level, and contract terms produce different outcomes.

 Practical checklist on redundancy day